dechamps/FlexASIO/BACKENDS.md

 the necessary information to understand what the [`backend`][backend] and [`wasapiExclusiveMode`][wasapiExclusiveMode] FlexASIO configuration options do.

-**Note:** this document is a work in progress, and does not go into much detail regarding the specific differences between the backends.
-For now, you will have to experiment for yourself.
-Comments and suggestions are welcome.

 A `backend` is just another term for what PortAudio calls the *host API*.
 FlexASIO uses the term "backend" to avoid potential confusion with the term "ASIO host".